pixlark/rexc/README.md

  - *nix
  - Windows via MSYS2

-For any of these, simply run the `build-from-scratch.sh` script.
+For any of these, simply run the `build-from-scratch.bash` script.

 ### What features are planned?